Minnesota Landlord-Tenant Law: FAQs

 What special rules are there regarding rental applications?

-According to 504B.173 of the Minnesota Landlord Tenant Laws, the following are important points to know with regards to rental applications.
+According to 504B.173 of the Minnesota Landlord Tenant Laws, the following are important points to know with regard to rental applications.
 Additionally, the landlord should be very familiar with the Fair Housing Laws as well as the Fair Credit Reporting Act.

 - There is a limit to the number of applicant screening fees.
 A landlord or the landlord’s agent may not charge an applicant a screening fee when the landlord knows or should have known that no rental unit is available at that time.